What You Need To Know When Choosing Health Insurance

 Health Insurance Deductible

-This is the amount you pay for healthcare before your insurance kicks in.
+Your health insurance deductible is the amount you pay for healthcare before your insurance kicks in.
 Some plans will pay for doctor’s visits and generic prescriptions before you reach your deductible, however, most do not.

 For example: It’s January 2nd and you haven’t used your insurance yet this year.
 Your deductible is $2,500 and you slip on some ice and break your leg.
 You must now pay $2,500 toward your emergency room visit, X-rays and treatment before your insurance will cover any of these costs.